 • Mutual respect and tolerance of those of different faiths and beliefs

 To elaborate, in order to incorporate democracy, we must showcase everyone being treated equally and having equal rights.

 In the early years, it is all about teaching children that their opinions are important and that each child’s thoughts and feelings should be listened to and valued.

 It’s also important to teach children that sometimes they will be given the power to choose and will make decisions on their own and in groups.

 You can promote democracy in your setting daily by:

 • Having a daily choice board – give children the option to choose which activities they are going to do during the morning session.
 Encourage them to respect each other’s decisions and discuss how children feel when the activity they would like isn’t chosen for that session.
-If there’s some children that cannot verbally communicate well, use picture cards.
+If there are some children that cannot verbally communicate well, use picture cards.

-• Turn taking – this can be done in a variety of ways through games, letters and sounds activities and times when there are limited resources.
+• Turn-taking – this can be done in a variety of ways through games, letters and sounds activities and times when there are limited resources.

 • Emotions – help children to identify their emotions and talk about reasons for these emotions.
 Think about having some emotions cards in the setting so that children that cannot verbalise their feelings can still share them.
 Identifying emotions is an important step in children being able to manage their emotions.